netconstructor/acf4/README.md

 ### Known Issues
-* Any previously registered custom fields will not work. register_field is no longer a function.
+* Any previously registered custom fields will not work. register_field() is no longer a function.
-* No Add-ons are included in the plugin - these will be released seperatly soon
+* No add-ons are included in the plugin - these will be released seperatly soon
-* Export page is not available
+* Export page is not yet available
-* Add-ons page is not available
+* Add-ons page is not yet available

 ### Things to be improved